 Read how Addy, who has worn hearing aids for most of her life, discovers a hidden talent that teaches her she is not defined by her hearing loss.

-The practice of reading together as a family really pays off once children enter their teen years.
+The practice of reading really pays off once children enter their teen years.
 At this age, reading improves vocabulary and writing skills, helps teens navigate complex life issues, broadens their imagination and increases the likelihood of academic success.

 Biney is 13 and has hearing loss, but that doesn’t stop her from helping a friend in crisis.
 The challenge helps her prove to everyone, including herself, just how grown up she really is.

-Subscribe to this magazine for kids and teens with hearing loss, which gives them an opportunity to connect with others experiencing the same issues and challenges.
+This magazine is for kids and teens with hearing loss, and gives them an opportunity to connect with others experiencing the same issues and challenges.
 Includes resources for parents and teachers, too.
-A 1-year subscription is only $12.

 We hope a few of these entertaining, inspiring and thought-provoking stories make their way into your home.
-And, if you are concerned about the hearing of your child or anyone else in your family, reach out to a qualified hearing care professional, like the ones listed in our consumer-reviewed directory, for a thorough evaluation and care plan.
+And, if you are concerned about the hearing of your child or anyone else in your family, reach out to a qualified hearing care professional for a thorough evaluation and care plan.